 Nancy Ashburn Learning Resource Centre

 In July 2015, the renovated Nancy Ashburn Learning Resource Centre was officially opened by Dame Quentin Bryce AD CVO.
 The $3.1M construction and fit-out project refurbished the library/staffroom into a P-12 Learning Resource Centre, with state of the art technology and new furniture.
 Construction commenced in September 2014 and was completed in July 2015.
 The Learning Resource Centre now has a collection of P-12 fiction and non fiction of approximately 15,000 books.

 Mrs Kathy Bishop

 In January 2016, Mrs Kathy Bishop MEd, BEdSt, BA, GradDipEd, MACE, MACEL, AFAIM, MAICD, joined Clayfield College as Principal (Acting) after Ms Powell's resignation in 2015.
-Mrs Bishop was officially announced as Principal of Clayfield College in September 2016.
+Mrs Bishop was officially announced as Principal in September 2016.
+As the College’s sixth Principal, Kathy energetically led the school and created a community where students felt a strong sense of belonging.
+Her achievements included developing The Clayfield Way 2017-2021, overseeing the staff commitment to The Clayfield Classroom, and working to complete the 30-year Clayfield College Master Plan.

 Years 6 - 9 Precinct Complete